 - That is an interesting way to look at it.

 A Chance to Pass or Get Help – Participation in the ESL Class

 Allow students to “pass” on a question, or to call on another student for assistance.
 The student seeking assistance should paraphrase or repeat the information.

 Repeat, Review, and Summarize – Participation in the ESL Class

-Students need repetition of content information.
-While teaching, ask questions that require repeating, reviewing and paraphrasing.
+Students need the repetition of content information.
+While teaching, ask questions that require repeating, reviewing, and paraphrasing.

 - So, what did we just cover?